qhesry/training_project_scraping/README.md

 ## Prerequisites

-Before you can run this project, you will need to install the following dependencies contained into all the `requirements.txt` files
+Before you can run this project, you will need to install the following dependencies contained into all the `scraping/requirements.txt` files since it's the only thing you will launch manually.

+## Development

+A bash script has been designed to create a virtual environment containing all the dependencies to work on all 3 projects at the same time.

 ## Installation